 From Wikipedia: The Rorschach inkblot test uses pareidolia to attempt to gain insight into a person's mental state.

 So Pareidolia is exactly the process at work during a Rorschach inkblot test.
 They have also performed auditory Rorschach tests.
 And many times, Pareidolia is likely at work when we are analyzing some EVP's.
 Not all of them...but some of them.
 The ones where everyone who listens to it hears something a little different.
 This is likely Pareidolia at work.

 And this points out the fact that Pareidolia works on not only the visual level, but also the auditory level. etc. It is a broad definition applying to whenever the mind "fills in the blanks" and creates something very defined from visual input (forms and shapes) or auditory input that are not well defined.
 It is also not limited to pixelation or random blurriness.
 That would be Matrixing, not Pareidolia.

 A authoritative and legitimate definition for this term is difficult to find.

-Matrixing is in many ways a subset of Pareidolia, but has more to do with random patterns of pixels, random elements within a photo, etc. On Ghosthunters, they use matrixing rather than the word Pareidolia all the time, and we has ghosthunters do this as well.
+Matrixing is in many ways a subset of Pareidolia, but has more to do with random patterns of pixels, random elements within a photo, etc. On Ghosthunters, they use matrixing rather than the word Pareidolia all the time, and many paranormal investigators do this as well.
 But the words do not mean exactly the same thing.